progprnv/Interncrow/README.md

 - **Sub-Domains**: Each main domain button reveals a list of related sub-job domains when clicked.
 - **Toggle Functionality**: Sub-domain lists are hidden by default and are shown/hidden by clicking the corresponding main domain button.

-## How to Use

-1. Open the `index.html` file in a web browser.
-2. Click on any main domain button to view its sub-domains.
-3. Click the button again to hide the sub-domains.

 MEMBERS: Pranav Jayan, Roshan Subhash